okfde/old.okfn.de/blog/_posts/2018/2018-07-13-PSI-Directive-joint-effort.md

 Thanks to OKF international, OKFFI and OKFAT for the combined effort.

-More background information and rough timeline of the next steps:
+More background information and a rough timeline of the next steps:

 The committee responsible for the PSI Directive is [ITRE](http://www.europarl.europa.eu/committees/en/itre/home.html), the Industry, Research and Energy Committee.